CSU Wheat Entomology Program

 • Employment

-Annual Wheat Stem Sawfly Survey
+Annual Wheat Stem Sawfly Survey- CO

 Each year, our lab surveys 15+ Colorado counties for sawfly infestation.
 This data is then used to monitor sawfly movement and provide a database for use in future projects.
 See the image below for our recent survey results.